EmielZuurbier/IoT/Manual/Readme.md

 ## Final steps
 We've come a long way to create your own Home Security System.
 We've prepared your Pi, assembled all of the hardware and written the code to run the camera when motion is detected.

-Now that there is left is installing your Pi in an inconspicuous place from where you'll want to record.
+Now all that there is left is installing your Pi in an inconspicuous place from where you'll want to record.
 Set it up and connect the power and internet connection. **(If you use WiFi, scroll to the bottom for the tutorial on how to set it up).**

 The Pi has booted up and is ready to receive commands.
 We'll connect to the Pi from our computer using SSH which we enabled earlier with the following command.